-Is it better to tell your insurance that you’re single or divorced?
+Is it better to tell your provider that you’re single or divorced?

 It doesn’t make much of a difference whether you’re single or divorced.
-Insurers consider them to be pretty much the same thing when it comes to your rates.
-Insurers will also look at factors like your age, gender, driving record, and credit history to determine your rates.
+Insurers consider them to be pretty much the same thing when it comes to your rates, but also look at factors like your age, gender, driving record, and credit history to determine your rates.